mike-lawrence/aria/README.md

 #   Note we pass the path to the Stan code; aria will go find the exe
 sample( data = my_data, code_path = 'stan/my_mod.stan' )

+#sample returns NULL invisibly but launches sampling in the background with an RStudio Job to monitor the progress.

 ```